ambient-innovation/gitlab-trivy-config-checks/README.md

 ## Advanced Settings
 The config scanning job exposes a few more variables by which you can adjust the scanning if needed.
 The default settings are the recommendation of the Secret Heroes, though.

+### Use trivy ignore file
+Set TRIVY_IGNOREFILE_DIR to target trivyignore file as an environment variable to use ignore file.
+Example value: `.trivyignore.yaml`

 ### Change minimum severity reported
 By adding a new variable called `SEVERITY` to your job, you can change which severity items should be reported.
 The default is to report UNKNOWN, MEDIUM, HIGH and CRITICAL config issues.
 The remaining options are: `LOW`
 Trivy requires a full list of severities to report.
 To report all severities from LOW and higher for example, you need to specify a comma-separated list like so: `SEVERITY: "LOW,MEDIUM,HIGH,CRITICAL,UNKNOWN"`